mitpokerbots/reference-lec1-2022/README.md

 # reference-lec1-2022
 Lecture 1 reference bot.
-Implements All in Pair Bot
+Implements All in Pair Bot strategy.